ABN Amro quits trade and commodity financing in corporate bank overhaul

 AMSTERDAM, Aug 12 (Reuters) - Dutch bank ABN Amro ABNd.AS said on Wednesday its investment bank will end all trade and commodity financing operations, as the unit's focus turns solely to Northwest Europe and clearing activities to reduce risks.

+Several other European banks have been rethinking their trade and commodity finance operations in recent months, including Natixis CNAT.PA and BNP Paribas BNPP.PA, hit by losses in energy trading and a drive to focus more on greener finance initiatives.

-ABN also reported a net loss of 5 million euros ($5.86 million) for the second quarter, due to high impairments and ongoing difficulties in the oil sector.
+High write-offs due to the low oil price and the COVID-19 crisis led to a net loss of 5 million euros in the second quarter, ABN said.

-Analysts in a company-compiled poll on average had predicted a loss of 46 million euros, after a 693 million euros profit in the same period a year ago.
+This beat analysts' expectations for a loss of 46 million euros, after a 693 million euro profit in the same period a year ago.

 ($1 = 0.8538 euros)